meyayl/packer-lxd-wsl2-systemd-xrdp/README.md

 ### Proxy Settings

-The templates respect the following network proxy environment variables and forward them on to the virtual machine environment during the box creation process, should you be using a proxy:
+The templates respect the following network proxy environment variables and forward them on to the container environment during the image creation process, should you be using a proxy:

 * http_proxy